 Combining the Two Treatments

-Once you are in a position to receive your scalp micropigmentation treatment, you can expect each session of SMP to last anything between two to four hours.
+Once you are in a position to receive your scalp micropigmentation treatment, you can expect each session of SMP to last anything between 2 to 4 hours.
 Anything from two to four sessions is a great benchmark to work with and there will be aftercare procedures that will need to be adhered to.
-The aftercare guidelines will ensure the longevity of your SMP treatment.
+The SMP aftercare guidelines will ensure the longevity of your SMP treatment.

-If you are looking to receive a combined treatment and wish to chat further about how scalp micropigmentation and FUE procedures work together you can connect to Jackson SMP right here.
+If you are looking to receive a combined treatment and wish to chat further about how scalp micropigmentation and FUE procedures work together you can connect with Jackson SMP right now.